 Simplified Definition: A Roth IRA is a tax exempt retirement vehicle.
 Contributions to Roth IRAs are not tax deductible when they are made; however, qualified distributions made during retirement years are tax free.

-Withdrawals: The minimum withdrawal age is 59 ½.
+The minimum withdrawal age is 59½.
 When the money is withdrawn, none of it is taxed.
 The principal can also be withdrawn at any time without penalty, however, the earnings must remain in the IRA or they will be subject to taxes and penalties if withdrawn early.
+There are other rules that allow Roth IRA account owners to make withdrawals of the principal when certain criteria are met, or make withdrawals for expenses such as college or as a first-time home buyer.

 Which IRA is Better – Traditional or Roth?